 Follow Your Inner kNOwing

 Very early on in my hypnotherapy training with the Wellness Institute, I (who at the time was not very well versed in the art of refusal) was given a homework assignment to practice for a short period of time: I was asked to respond to everything that was requested of me with the answer of, “NO.” I was horrified as I thought of all of the places I would have to assert this statement that for so long had seemed like a very bad word, especially for someone who liked to please others.
+My codependency ran very strong at that time in my life.
 However, being the good student that I was, I gave it a shot, and appreciated the intention of the assignment.
 It would be some time later that I truly understood the complex wisdom in this simple request.

 It was not so much about displeasing others or even asserting myself.
 It was about getting in touch with an inner compass that held the deeper inner knowing of what I truly want in my life.
 What had I allowed to enter that did not belong?
 What had I said “yes” to when I really meant “no?”
 What had I convinced myself of being good for me because it was “right,” “what I should be or do,” or expected by others or society at large?
 Where had I surrendered my power and allowed other people, places, or things to take precedence over my deeper instincts?
 Where had I lost my way in all the “Yes,” “No problem,” “That’s fine,” “It’s okay,” “I can wait,” and “You’re right?”

 So ask yourself, “Might I benefit from a similar homework assignment?”
 Do you often say “Yes,” when you would love to say “No” instead?
 Where have you lost your way or surrendered your power?
-Conduct an experiment with yourself, or feel free to use the meditation and affirmation below to tune in and get more clear.
-Assess where you might be able to add “No” into your life, so that you have much more room and energy for all that you truly want!
+Conduct an experiment with yourself, or utilize the tools of meditation and affirmations to tune in and get more clear.
+Assess where you might be able to add “No” into your life, so that you have much more room and energy for all that you truly want.
 And remember to enlist all those in your life with whom you can rejuvenate, ask for and receive support, and who help you to remember how precious you are!
+Embarking on your own codependency therapy journey can also be a huge help!
 Your relationship with yourself can be the best foundation for this growth, so take time with yourself.
 Quiet down and listen.